How To Fish Los Banos Reservoir

 Los Banos Dam

-Oh, before I forget, did you know that there is an article about how to troll for trout the right way?
+Before I forget, did you know there is an article on how to troll for trout the right way?
 Go here to find out more.

 Located: east lake